bitcoin-sv/ts-sdk/docs/examples/EXAMPLE_BUILDING_CUSTOM_TX_BROADCASTER.md

 ## Overview

-⚠️ It's important to notice that SDK is already providing broadcaster implementation that communicates with What's on Chain service.
+⚠️ It's important to notice that SDK is already providing broadcaster implementation that communicates with TAAL's ARC instance.
 This example is for educational purposes only.

 A transaction broadcast client is a crucial component in any Bitcoin SV application, allowing it to communicate with the Bitcoin SV network.
 Implementing a transaction broadcaster can be accomplished using the clearly defined Broadcast interface.